Modularity of arithmetic special divisors for unitary Shimura varieties (with an appendix by Yujie Xu): Intersections

 We use the CM cycles in \ref {CM cycles}, as well as the notations there, in particular, the orthogonal decomposition $\BV=\BW\oplus V^\sharp(\BA_E). $ \begin{defn} For a finite place $v$ of $F$, a Schwartz function on $\BV(E_v)$ is $\BW_v$-regular if it is supported outside the orthogonal complement $\BW_v^\perp=V^\sharp(E_{v})$. \end{defn} Let $\phi\in \ol \cS\lb \BV \rb $ be a pure tensor such that $\phi_v=1_{\Lambda_v}$ for every finite place $v$ nonsplit in $E$.
 Let $K\in \wt K_\Lambda$ such that $\phi$ is $K$-invariant.

-We assume the following assumption throughout this subsection. \begin{asmp} There is a nonempty set $R$ of places of $F$ such that $\phi_v$ is $\BW_v$-regular for $v\in R$.
-(Rince $\phi_v=1_{\Lambda_v}$ for every finite place $v$ nonsplit in $E$, $R$ necessarily contains only places split in $E$.) \end{asmp}
+We assume the following assumption throughout this subsection. \begin{asmp} There is a nonempty set $R$ of places of $F$ such that $\phi_v$ is $\BW_v$-regular for $v\in R$. \end{asmp} Since $\phi_v=1_{\Lambda_v}$ for every finite place $v$ nonsplit in $E$, $R$ necessarily contains only places split in $E$.

 As we have seen in the proof of \Cref{regmod}, for a finite place $v$ of $E$, there exists a finite unramified extension $N/E_v$ such that $\cX_{K ,\cO_{N}} $ is (part of) a PEL moduli space, and the supersingular locus is thus defined and obviously independent of the choice of $N$.
 Let $t\in F_{>0}$.